Delroy Denton

 Delroy Samuel Denton (born c.
-1971) is a Jamaican gangster, convicted murderer and suspected serial killer.
+1971) is a Jamaican gangster, convicted murderer, rapist and suspected serial killer.
 After illegally immigrating to the United Kingdom, Denton was an informant for Scotland Yard, until he was arrested for the rape and murder of 24-year-old trainee beautician Marcia Lawes in 1995.
 After his conviction, the fact that he was a police informant at the time of the crime, despite having been denied asylum in Britain, and his status as a fugitive in Jamaica in connection with the murders of seven women (including a prostitute who was stabbed with an icepick), led to a change in the way such informants were handled.